 Office of Community Development

 The Homeless Crisis Response Program (HCRP) is a new program that replaces the Emergency Shelter and tenant-based supportive housing components of the Homeless Assistance Grant Program.
-It is modeled after the Homeless Prevention and Rapid Re-Housing Program (HPRP).
+It is modeled after the Homelessness Prevention and Rapid Re-Housing Program (HPRP).

 The HCRP has been established in order to better meet national objectives and the needs of Ohio’s homeless persons.